 “Both venues offer the same creative menus that feature high-quality versions of casual club favorites such as burgers, salads and sandwiches, as well as upscale, contemporary appetizers and entrees,” says Fiscus.
 “In both cases, the expectations for the quality of food and service are very high, but the comfortable surroundings and relaxed dress codes are more in tune with our current members’ lifestyles.”

 Having a lively casual dining venue was a top priority for the new golf clubhouse at Parkland (Fla.)
 Golf and Country Club, a Toll Golf property.

 “Casual dining is important at all clubs,” says Michael Maloney, PGA, General Manager.
 “As the model of clubs continues to evolve from formal and traditional country club settings to family-friendly settings, it is important to have space available that all can enjoy.”

-Ninety-One, a restaurant named for Greg Norman’s total of pro tour victories, has an open floor plan and Tuscan-inspired décor that provides members and guests with a casual dining experience in a scenic setting.
+Ninety-One, a restaurant named for Greg Norman’s total of pro tour victories, has an open floor plan and Tuscan-inspired décor (see photos, pg.
+20 and above) that provides members and guests with a casual dining experience in a scenic setting.
 The space is laid out with the casual bar area flowing into a more traditional dining room with wooden tables and chairs, banquettes and family-friendly booths.